Developing game sense coaching by deliberate practice

-The Game Sense coaching approach emerged in Australia in the mid-1990's as a pedagogical response to an over-emphasis on "lines, laps and lectures" that did not prepare players adequately for the complexity of the dynamics of play.
+A game-based coaching approach came to prominence in Australia in the mid-1990s with the advent of the Game Sense coaching approach.
+The Game Sense approach was a pedagogical response to an over-emphasis on "lines, laps and lectures" that did not prepare players adequately for the complexity of the dynamics of play.
 In a Game Sense approach, after a warm-up the game or a game-form "becomes the focus and starting-point of practical sessions" (Australian Sports Commission, 1996, p.1).

 Initially, the Game Sense approach was explained as small sided games coached with an emphasis on the coach asking questions of players in preference to telling.
 This led to the development of the idea of 'game sense games' that could be used for sport development in any sport within a game category (Game categories = Net/Court, Invasion, Striking/Fielding, Target) in junior game development or 'fundamental' sport skill development (Australian Sports Commission, 1999).
 This focus continued with the release of the Playing for Life game cards (Australian Sports Commission, 2005).
 The Game Sense coaching idea remained undifferentiated from this small sided game concept across different stages of game development.
 In the scholarly work I have done with the Game Sense approach (e.g. see here for the paper: The Game Sense Approach as Explicit and Deliberate Practice) I have attempted to show how the tenets of the Game Sense approach - modify games purposefully, ask questions, and deliberately shape play - develop from generic small sided games to purposeful game form practice, 'designer games', and match simulations with experienced players.